-This software will be used to store the proprietary content library, licensed with iMedConsent, for signature informed consent forms and subsequently signatures for acknowledgement for approximately 3,300,000 forms annually.
+D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
+This software will be used to store the proprietary content library for signature informed consent forms and subsequently signatures for acknowledgement for approximately 3,300,000 forms annually.
 All of these forms will contain patient information and are immediately sent as a file to VIX/CAMMS (written) to Vista or Cerner.
 Signature informed consent is obtained for all invasive medical procedures and all higher risk medical treatments (e.g., all surgeries, all allergy testing, all administration of long-term opioid therapy for pain).